Should you purchase a tarp or a footprint? It’s a common dilemma faced by campers. But the answer is quite simple –

 |Price||Commonly very affordable||A bit pricey|

 |Fit and Coverage||The same tarp can be adjusted to fit many different tents decently||Perfect match for a single tent or a couple of similar models|

-Check out the next section to find out tips and tricks about using tarps.
+Check out the next section for tips and tricks about using tarps.